 The results of this section are much more general than may be expected.
-While we derive the formulas from which the derivatives of basis functions may be calculated for the linear triangles, the same implementation is used for all the so-called isopara-metric elements in the SOFEA toolbox.
+While the formulas for the derivatives of basis functions are derived for the linear triangles, the same formulas (and implementation) is used for all the so-called isoparametric elements in the SOFEA toolbox.